gloryknight/cyan_audit/doc/cyanaudit.md

    userid from your application to a user in your database cluster.
 For this to work, your database cluster usernames must match those of your application.

-   The `archive_tablespace` setting is the name of the tablespace to which you would like your logs to be archived when they are rotated.
-This allows you to put your older logs on cheaper, slower media than that of your main database.
+6. Force all sessions to reconnect and pick up the database config settings (optional):

-4. Log into your database as user `postgres` and create the schema and extension:
+        select pg_terminate_backend(pid)

-        mydb=# CREATE SCHEMA cyanaudit;
+          from pg_stat_activity
-        mydb=# CREATE EXTENSION cyanaudit SCHEMA cyanaudit;
+         where pid != pg_backend_pid();

-5. Instruct Cyan Audit to update its list of tables & columns in your database:
+7. Instruct Cyan Audit to catalog all tables & columns in your database, and install the logging trigger onto all tables:

         mydb=# SELECT cyanaudit.fn_update_audit_fields();

-   This will automatically turn on logging for all columns of all tables having a primary key column.
+   **WARNING**: This function will hold an exclusive lock on all of your tables until the function returns.
+On a test database with about 2500 columns, this took 20 seconds.
+Please make sure you run this at a time when it is acceptable for your tables to be locked for up to a minute.

-6. (Optional) Add the Cyan Audit schema to your search path:
+8. (Optional) Add the Cyan Audit schema to your search path:

         mydb=# ALTER DATABASE mydb SET search_path = 'public, cyanaudit';

    This will keep you from having to preceed every relation and function in this extension with `cyanaudit.`.

-At this point, logging should be turned on.
+At this point, logging should be turned on for all supported tables.
 Perform some DML (INSERT, UPDATE, DELETE) and then do `select * from cyanaudit.vw_audit_log` and see if your changes have been logged.

 Configuring Your Application